 \subsection{Simulation}

-A digital twin of the modified UAV was made for two different simulations.
-A physics simulation was built via SimuLink to model the control loop algorithms for the UAV, test various flight conditions, and establish a control envelope.
-A series of plots from this simulation are shown in Figure \ref{fig:control_sim}, establishing the performance of the autopilot control algorithms (for more information on these algorithms, see Section \ref{fig:autopilot_diagram} and Tables \ref{tab:autopilot_table} and \ref{tab:autopilot_gains} in the Supplementary Material).
+We created a digital twin of the modified UAV for two different simulations.
+We built a physics simulation via SimuLink to model the control loop algorithms for the UAV, test various flight conditions, and establish a control envelope.
+Figure \ref{fig:control_sim} shows a series of plots from this simulation, establishing the performance of the autopilot control algorithms (for more information on these algorithms, see Section \ref{sec:sm_autopilot} and Tables \ref{tab:autopilot_table} and \ref{tab:autopilot_gains} in the Supplementary Material).
 This simulation contains a configuration file that enables extrapolation of our control laws to any other UAV platform with our OPU modification.
-The second simulation was built using Python and the \textit{Gymnasium} framework \cite{Brockman2016:DBLP:journals/corr/BrockmanCPSSTZ16}, which we discuss in detail in the next sections.
-Kalman filters are leveraged and tuned to smooth signals in control responses.
+We built the second simulation using Python and the \textit{Gymnasium} framework \cite{Brockman2016:DBLP:journals/corr/BrockmanCPSSTZ16}, which we discuss in detail in the next sections.
+We leverage and tune Kalman filters to smooth signals in control responses.
 Taking inspiration from olfactory navigation in insects, we position two sensors at the top and fore of the UAV in analogous positions as antennae on the silk moth.
-This differs from previous approaches of olfactory navigation \cite{sniffybug-single-burgues19, sniffybug-swarm-duisterhof21} where the sensor was placed at the top of the body and below the rotors, but is similar to the locations proposed by \cite{shigaki2018quadcopter}.
+This differs from previous approaches of olfactory navigation \cite{sniffybug-single-burgues19, sniffybug-swarm-duisterhof21} where the sensor sat at the top of the body and below the rotors, but is similar to the locations proposed by \cite{shigaki2018quadcopter}.
 Our positioning allows us to perform stereo sensing to ascertain plume direction and avoid volatility from the rotor wash, maximizing the odor signal.